 Systematic Reviews and Scoping Reviews are types of literature reviews that use systematic methods to collect studies and each have their own complex steps.
 ‘New’ researchers will experience a steep learning curve and should be prepared to be trained in the art of searching before the review is conducted.

-To help you understand the difference between a systematic or scoping review as well as provide you with a high-level overview of the work involved, please review the chart below.
+To help you understand the difference between a systematic or scoping review as well as provide you with a high-level overview of the work involved, please review the side-by-side comparison chart below.